-Through the purchase of Yaru Water and with kind donations, grants, and corporate support, the Yaru Foundation allows us to establish vital projects in disadvantaged indigenous communities throughout Australia.
+Through the purchase of Yaru Water and with kind donations, grants, and corporate support, the Yaru Foundation allows us to establish vital projects in Indigenous communities throughout Australia.
 We have clear objectives that are at the heart of the Foundation…

 A considerable health disparity exists between indigenous and non-indigenous Australians.
 According to a peer review in the electronic journal from the Australian Indigenous Health Bulletin; ‘Insufficient access to clean drinking water has contributed to skin, eye and diarrhoea diseases in Aboriginal communities.
 Children younger than 2 years of age have been hospitalised due to Gastroenteritis, with rates up to 11 times higher in Aboriginal compared to non-Aboriginal communities.’
 Contamination of drinking water (bacteria, radiation and heavy metals) can be potentially fatal for newborns and young children.
 The Yaru Foundation is embarking on several projects to address this issue.
 More coming soon!